apache/arrow/docs/source/java/memory.rst

 Of course, this is tedious and error-prone, so usually, instead of directly working with buffers, we should use higher-level APIs like ValueVector.
-Such classes generally implement Closeable/AutoCloseable and will automatically decrement the reference count when closed method.
+Such classes generally implement Closeable/AutoCloseable and will automatically decrement the reference count when closed.

 .. code-block::